 On arrival in Jordan we were met by our lovely and very knowledgeable, local tour leader Ash straight away and taken to our accommodation at the Toledo Hotel Palace.
 Ash was with us the whole time and was a great guide.
-The standard for all of our meals for breakfast lunch and dinner was a large buffet full of both Middle Eastern options including cold and hot mezze, flat breads and falafel as well as plenty of Western options.
+The standard for all of our meals, breakfast, lunch and dinner, was a large buffet full of Middle Eastern options including cold and hot mezze, flat breads and falafel as well as plenty of Western options.

 The first day we hit the road and had our first photo opportunity at Mt Nebo, where the prophet Moses is said to have seen the ‘promised land’ and where he’s supposedly buried.
 The views were amazing and we had extremely sunny weather which actually lasted the whole trip.
 That evening we drove to Petra and checked into the Amra Palace, which overlooked the whole town.
 That night we headed to a cooking class at a local restaurant where we all made our own dinner of lentil soup, cold and hot mezze and a traditional Jordanian dish of maklouba or ‘upside down dish’ which is chicken, spiced rice and roasted vegetables followed by coconut cake a very popular desert.
 Everyone got involved, dressing up in full chef gear and this evening was a highlight of mine.
 After dinner we headed to a cave bar for a night of shisha and cocktails.